Qiqihar: Companies

 Companies conducting business in Qiqihar include RT-Mart, Walmart, GOME Electrical Appliances, and Suning Commerce Group.

 Banks

-Since Qiqihar is a large city, numerous banks work here.
+Since Qiqihar is a large city, numerous banks are represented here.
 Some of the banks include Bank of China, China Construction Bank, Industrial and Commercial Bank of China, and Agricultural Bank of China.

 Tourism

-Qiqihar is very close to the Zhalong Nature Reserve.
-Also, there is the Longsha park.
+Qiqihar is very close to the Zhalong Nature Reserve and the Longsha park.

 Transportation

 Airport

 Qiqihar is served by its own domestic airport, Qiqihar Sanjiazi Airport.

 Trains

-Qiqihar is well-connected in terms of railway transportation.
+Qiqihar is well connected in terms of railway transportation.
 Trains from Qiqihar Railway Station connect the city with Harbin, Beijing, Dalian, Hangzhou, Xi'an and several other major cities in China.
 Qiqihar Sanjiazi Airport, 13 km from Qiqihar's downtown area, operates daily flights to Beijing, Guangzhou, Shanghai and other major cities in China.
 In the district of Ang'angxi, the Harbin-Manzhouli Railway intersects with the Qiqihar-Bei'an Railway.

 The Harbin–Qiqihar intercity railway opened on 17 August 2015; it provides frequent high-speed service to Harbin, as well as some direct trains to Beijing.